danielsdeboer/html/README.md

 echo $tag->render();
 ```

-which will produce:
+Which produces:

 ```html
 <div></div>
 ```

-Only valid HTML tags can be created.
-Creating an invalid tag will throw an exception.
+The `Tag` class will only accept valid HTML tags.
+Trying to create an invalid tag will throw an exception.

 ## Content

-Tags can have content, either a string or another tag (which can in turn have its own content).
+Tags can have contents.
+You can pass in a string, a `Tag`, or an array of either or both.

 ### String